 China’s forest product imports from some tropical forested countries are at high risk of being harvested or processed in contravention of the law.
 Forest Trends assessed China’s overall forest product imports across three “risk indicators” that are tied to illegal logging: poor governance, conflict, and the presence of a full or partial log or sawnwood export ban, and found that a significant portion of China’s forest product imports were from countries deemed at higher risk of poor governance, countries included on the World Bank Harmonized List of Fragile Situations, and those that have instituted export restrictions for logs and sawnwood.
 Because there are no mandated, robust chain of custody systems, it remains difficult to trace wood material within Chinese supply chains from import to export points, particularly complex supply chains for processed products such as plywood and furniture.
 China’s newly-revised Forestry Law, which entered into force in July 2020, prohibits purchasing, processing, or transporting illegally-sourced timber.
 Going forward, the State Council and relevant ministries could use the existing domestic timber legality supervision system to formulate relevant implementing regulations applicable to timber imports to ensure legally-verified sourcing.

-This briefing was commissioned by the European Forestry Institute (EFI) as an output of the 2019 meeting of the Bilateral Coordination Mechanism (BCM) on Forest Law Enforcement and Governance (FLEG).
+This briefing was commissioned by the European Forest Institute (EFI) under the EU FLEGT Facility as an output of the 2019 meeting of the EU-China Bilateral Coordination Mechanism (BCM) on Forest Law Enforcement and Governance (FLEG).
 It is based on existing literature and a desk analysis of trade flows.
 The source of the data, unless otherwise indicated, is the General Administration of Customs, People’s Republic of China, compiled and analyzed by Forest Trends.
-The paper can also be viewed at http://www.euflegt.efi.int/es/publications/analysis-of-china-s-trade-with-the-eu-and-vpa-countries-2010-2019
+The paper can be viewed at http://www.euflegt.efi.int/es/publications/analysis-of-china-s-trade-with-the-eu-and-vpa-countries-2010-2019